 Details of our Living with Cancer workshops will be released later in 2021 – stay tuned!

-Our retreats have a fundamental aim to nurturing all elements of our souls.
+Our retreats aim to nurture all elements of our soul.
 Post-surf yoga and meditation will bring some restorative calm following your water sessions; whilst mindfulness practice and our closing ceremonies offer a space to reflect on where you are at in life at the moment and the adventures ahead of you.

 Our yoga sessions will be delivered by qualified Yoga teachers.
 All sessions will be tailored to individual physical ability levels, and no prior yoga experience is needed.